kerberos-io/documentation/70_installation/2_KiOS.md

 <div id="advanced" style="display: none;">
 	<h2>Advanced Installation</h2>

-	It's not a problem if you don't want to use the KiOS installer.
-You can download the KiOS .img yourself and flash it to your SD card.<br/><br/>
+	If you prefer **the hard way**, you can also flash **Kerberos.io** to your SD card manually.
+So it's not a problem if you don't want to use the KiOS installer.
+It goes as follows: download the KiOS .img yourself, flash it to your SD card with your terminal and edit some configuration files in the boot directory.<br/><br/>

 	<iframe src="https://player.vimeo.com/video/164054497?autoplay=0&color=943633" style="width:100%; height: 400px;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>